martin-p-bauer/2018_JWP/Part2.md

 Ontology design (i.e. specification, formalization) and implementation are thus mandatory for data heterogeneity management and semantic interoperability.
 It facilitates data/information sharing across systems and enables semantic-based embedded data analytics (e.g. for automated alarm management or control operations).
 If the ontology incorporates common upper level semantics, like e.g. service definition, then it enables data sharing at application level and also facilitates cross-domain use cases handling.

+> motivate why this is the case

 The specification of a semantic data model corresponds to the definition of concepts that characterize the data and its environment, associated with the links between those concepts.
 This is generally materialized through a diagram/graph where the concepts correspond to classes or tree nodes, and relations correspond to tree edges labelled by the relation type.
 For the simple example depicted in Figure 1, the black box on the wall is e.g. a device (this is a first concept) that makes a measurement (this is a second concept, linked to the first one by the relation ‘makes’).
 Concerning the formalization of the data model, this corresponds to the transcription of its corresponding concepts and their relations within a formalized description language.
-This computing description language insures in particular that the data model is readable and interpretable by both machines (e.g. Devices, automated processes, applications…) and humans in a unique and unambiguous way.
+This computing description language ensures in particular that the data model is readable and interpretable by both machines (e.g. Devices, automated processes, applications…) and humans in a unique and unambiguous way.

 Next sections show, using a specific use case, how semantic interoperability can be implemented and deployed.

 ## Example Use Case [Laura Daniele, Marc Girod-Genet, Martin Bauer]
 *Describe an example use case that instantiates the problem space, is as simple as possible, but shows the advantages of semantics and can be used in the following subsections.*

+> Can we number different aspects and reference them later?

 In this use case a smart home with smart devices is to be connected to the smart grid.
 The smart home resident wants to optimize the energy consumption of the house, but still be in control of key aspects, e.g. when the washing has to be done, when the batteries of the electronic vehicle have to be recharged, and that the temperature in the house is kept within a certain range etc. The smart grid company offers the smart home resident a special tariff with significant discounts during times when a surplus of energy is available in exchange for some control on the energy consumption.
 Thus the smart grid company gets means to balance the overall energy consumption and the smart home resident lowers the energy bill without a significant loss of convenience.